 Multi-modality template generation.
-Given the variability in anatomical shape across populations and the lack of publicly available atlases for specific organs, generating population- or subject-specific optimal shape/intensity templates significantly enhances study potential [22, 23].
-First, an average template is estimated via a voxel-wise mean of all the individual subject images.
+Given the variability in anatomical shape across populations, generating population- or subject-specific optimal shape/intensity templates significantly enhances study potential [22, 23].
+First, an average template is estimated via a voxelwise mean of all the individual subject images.
 This estimate is iteratively updated by registering each image to the current template, performing a voxelwise average

 to create a new estimate, and then “reshaping” this template based on the average inverse transformation which “moves” the template estimate closer to the group mean—see Figure 1 for a cohort-specific multi-modality brain template for females in the age range 50–60.
-This functionality has proven to be a vital component of the ANTs toolkit, with significant community adoption, for performing neuroimaging research (e.g., [13, 24–28]).
-Based on our pulmonary research collaborations, we believe that this functionality would be equally valuable and impactful to the pulmonary research field.
-[29].
+This functionality has proven to be a highly valued component of the ANTs toolkit, with significant community adoption, for performing neuroimaging research (e.g., [13, 24–28]).
+The same technology specialized to lung imaging will accelerate the translation to the pulmonary domain of voxelwise studies that have transformed the neuroimaging field, and may prove equally valuable and impactful to the pulmonary research community [29].

 Bayesian segmentation with spatial and Markov Random Field priors.
 Early statistically-based segmentation work appropriated NASA satellite image processing software for classification of head tissues in 2-D MR images [30].
 Follow- ing this work, many researchers adopted statistical methods for n-tissue anatomical brain segmentation.
 The Expectation- Maximization (EM) framework is natural [31] given the “missing data” aspect of this problem.
 Core components of this type of work include the explicit modeling of the tissue intensity values as statistical distributions [32, 33] and the use of Markov Random Field (MRF) modeling [34] for regularizing the classification results [35].
 Spatial prior probability maps of anatomical structures of interest are also employed within this framework [36, 37].
 Although this particular segmentation framework has significant application in the neuroimaging domain, it is also relevant to other domains including functional ventilation of the lung [38].
 However, despite the numerous developments which have been proposed over the years within this area, there are only a few actual software implementations.
 This deficit inspired us to create our own Bayesian segmentation framework [39] (denoted as Atropos), which we have made publicly available within ANTs and has proven highly effective in quantification of functional lung imaging data [38, 40–42].

 N4 bias correction.
 Critical to quantitative processing of MRI is the minimization of field inhomogeneity effects which pro- duce artificial low frequency intensity variation across the image.
-Large-scale studies, such as ADNI, employ perhaps the most widely used bias correction algorithm, N3 [43], as part of their standard protocol [44].
-In [45] we introduced an improvement of N3, denoted as “N4,” which demonstrates a significant increase in performance and convergence behavior on a variety of data.
-This improvement is a result of an enhanced fitting routine (which includes multi-resolution capabilities) and a modified optimization formulation.
-It has since become the new standard in the field.
+Large-scale studies, such as ADNI, employ perhaps the most widely used bias correction algorithm, N3 [43], as part of their standard processing protocol [44].
+In [45], we introduced “N4,” which incorporates both an enhanced fitting routine (including multi-resolution capabilities) and a modified optimization formulation that produces a significant improvement over N3 in performance and convergence behavior on a variety of data.
+N4 has since become the new standard in the field.

-Joint label fusion for prior-based segmentation.
+Joint label fusion for multi-atlas segmentation.
 Joint label fusion (JLF) is the current state-of-the-art for propagating expert labelings from a reference atlas library onto new instances of unlabeled data.
 Image registration is used to align the atlas library (images plus segmentations) to a common space.
 A statistical model is then used to combine the “guesses” from all the normalized atlas labels to provide a “best guess” estimate of the target labeling.
 Several such algorithms have been developed and much effort has been devoted to determining relative performance levels—see, for example, the recent MICCAI